lorenseanstewart/progressive-complexity/progressive-complexity-manifesto.md

 - Offline-first functionality
 - Heavy code sharing with mobile apps

 **We're not anti-framework fundamentalists.** Some problems genuinely need React/Vue/Svelte from day one.
 But most don't.
-The revolution isn't about rejecting tools; it's about rejecting defaults.
+The revolution isn't about rejecting tools; it's about rejecting today's defaults.

 ## Addressing the Concerns